Two Summer 2018 studies:

 A diverse group of people meet weekly on Tuesdays for lunch, prayer and to discuss Scripture readings for the next Sunday, reflecting on the sermon’s topic and sharing insights.
 All are welcome.
 Contact Dr. Will Cotton for more information.

 Disciple Bible Study

 The Disciple Bible Study program is an in-depth study of God’s word which will deepen faith, increase Biblical knowledge, and prepare people for leadership in the church.
 Traditional (long term) classes begin in August and last 30-34 weeks.
 Disciple Course Descriptions long term.
 Short Term classes begin in August and January and last 8-11 weeks.
 Disciple Course Descriptions short term.
 For more information, contact Felicia House or Rae Frenette.

 Tuesday Morning Women’s Bible Study

-For more information, contact Denise Blomquist at firstname.lastname@example.org.
+For more information and to find out when the next study begins, contact Denise Blomquist at email@example.com.